pbnsilva/brain2action/README.md

-#brain2action
+# brain2action

-Several scripts to record and replay data from 32bit OpenBCI board and 6x MPU6050 sensors.
+This is a big mess of code to record and replay data from 32bit OpenBCI board and 6x MPU6050 sensors.

+Hope you can find some of this useful, but you'll have to do some work.